cloudnative-pg/cloudnative-pg/docs/src/declarative_role_management.md

       disablePassword: true
 ```

+!!!
+Note
-NOTE: it is considered an error to set both `passwordSecret` and
+    It's an error to set both `passwordSecret` and
     `disablePassword` on a given role.
-This configuration will be rejected by the validation webhook.
+    This configuration is rejected by the validation webhook.

 ### Password expiry, `VALID UNTIL`

 The `VALID UNTIL` role attribute in PostgreSQL controls password expiry.
 Roles
 created without `VALID UNTIL` specified get NULL by default in PostgreSQL,
-meaning that their password will never expire.
+meaning that their password never expires.

 PostgreSQL uses a timestamp type for `VALID UNTIL`, which includes support for
 the value `'infinity'` indicating that the password never expires.
-Please see the
+See the
 [PostgreSQL documentation](https://www.postgresql.org/docs/current/datatype-datetime.html)
 for reference.

 With declarative role management, the `validUntil` attribute for managed roles
-controls password expiry. `validUntil` can only take:
+controls password expiry. `validUntil` can only either:

-- a Kubernetes timestamp, or
+- Take a Kubernetes timestamp
-- be omitted (defaulting to `null`)
+- Be omitted (defaulting to `null`)

-In the first case, the given `validUntil` timestamp will be set in the database
+In the first case, the given `validUntil` timestamp is set in the database
 as the `VALID UNTIL` attribute of the role.

-In the second case (omitted `validUntil`) the operator will ensure password
+In the second case (omitted `validUntil`) the operator ensures the password
 never expires, mirroring the behavior of PostgreSQL.
 Specifically:

-- in case of new role, it will omit the `VALID UNTIL` clause in the role
+- In the case of a new role, it omits the `VALID UNTIL` clause in the role
-  creation statement
+  creation statement.
-- in case of existing role, it will set `VALID UNTIL` to `infinity` if `VALID
+- In the case of an existing role, it sets `VALID UNTIL` to `infinity` if `VALID
-  UNTIL` was not set to `NULL` in the database (this is due to PostgreSQL not
+  UNTIL` wasn't set to `NULL` in the database.
+(This is due to PostgreSQL not
-  allowing `VALID UNTIL NULL` in the `ALTER ROLE` SQL statement)
+  allowing `VALID UNTIL NULL` in the `ALTER ROLE` SQL statement.)

 !!!
 Warning
     The declarative role management feature has changed behavior since its
     initial version (1.20.0).
-In 1.20.0, a role without a `passwordSecret` would
+In 1.20.0, a role without a `passwordSecret`
-    lead to setting the password to NULL in PostgreSQL.
+    led to setting the password to NULL in PostgreSQL.
-    In practice there is little difference from 1.20.0.
+    In practice, there's little difference from 1.20.0.
-    New roles created without `passwordSecret` will have a `NULL` password.
+    New roles created without `passwordSecret` have a `NULL` password.
     The relevant change is when using the managed roles to manage roles that
-    had been previously created.
+    were created previously.
 In 1.20.0, doing this might inadvertently
     result in setting existing passwords to `NULL`.

 ### Password hashed